Executive Director of Westside Economic Alliance

 About the role

-Do you like to build relationships with other key leaders?
-Are you good at leading and facilitating group discussions, resulting in consensus?
+Do you like to build relationships with other key leaders, with a primary focus on advancing a region’s economy?
+Are you good at leading and facilitating group discussions, resulting in a consensus?
 Are you creative and able to identify project leaders to address committees or event audiences?
-Do you see yourself managing a small but mighty team and inspiring an organization to be the best it can be?
-Are you able to grow and maintain membership?
+Do you see yourself managing a cohesive team and inspiring an organization to be the best it can be?
+Are you able to grow and maintain memberships?
 Are you budget conscious and unafraid of asking for sponsorships or partnerships?
 If so, please consider applying to be Westside Economic Alliance’s next executive director.

 WEA is seeking a thoughtful, experienced, and collaborative leader, who can bring other key leaders to the table to engage on policies affecting the economic vitality of the region.
-Reporting directly to the Board of Directors Executive Committee, the next WEA executive director will manage and empower the organization in its important role of influence in the development of this growing region.
-This person will communicate a business perspective in public forums and facilitate the cooperation between the private and public sectors.
-They will also provide information sharing and networking opportunities for the WEA membership.
+Reporting directly to the Board of Directors Executive Committee, the next WEA Executive Director will manage and empower the organization in its important role of influence in the development of this growing region.
+This person will also provide a business perspective in public forums and facilitate cooperation between the private and public sectors.
+They will also provide information sharing and networking opportunities for WEA membership.

-This is a full time exempt salaried position.
+This is a full-time, exempt salaried position.
 The work is self-paced, and the level of direct supervision is limited.
-The salary range is $85,000 - $105,000.
+The salary range is $85,000 - $105,000, but the Board is amenable to supplemental income opportunities.

-- Provide visionary and strategic leadership for the organization’s members, committees, and staff by managing the strategic direction of the organization and implementing the policies set forth by the Board of Directors.
+- Provide visionary and strategic leadership for the organization’s members, committees, and staff by managing the strategic direction of the organization and implementing the policies set forth by the Board of Directors in advocating for a strong regional economy.

 Advocacy & Communications

-- Work with economic development agencies and organizations at the local, regional, and state level.
+- Work with economic development agencies and business organizations at the local, regional, and state level.

 - Build relationships with elected public officials and governmental agencies at the local, regional, and state level to influence issues and advocate positions on behalf of Alliance members.

-- Oversee and implement a membership development plan that provides maximum level of retention and achieves new member growth.
+- Oversee development and implementation of a membership development plan that provides maximum level of retention and achieves new member growth.

 - Represent the Alliance, its goals, achievements, and policy positions through interaction with the membership, government agencies, the business community, the general public, and the media.